 )

-from usermanagement.users_api.api.infrastructure import API
+from service.user_management.ingress import Ingress

-from usermanagement.users_api.database.infrastructure import Database
+from service.user_management.database import Database

-class UsersAPI(cdk.Stack):
+class UserManagementStack(cdk.Stack):

 def __init__(